What is Prehospital Care?

 Initially used for trauma, the prehospital care has been extended to other emergencies as well.

 Prehospital care in trauma is based on maintenance of the key components

-Thus the key jobs include identification of severity, establishing and securing the airway, ventilation, fluid resuscitation, and in addition, the quick transport to the best-suited trauma center.
+Thus, the key jobs include identification of severity, establishing and securing the airway, ventilation, fluid resuscitation, and in addition, quick transport to the best-suited trauma center.